 Just because it is hard to do, does not mean it is impossible to achieve

-She is also the Resource Specialist for the Center for Sleep Medicine at New York-Presbyterian Hospital/Weill Cornell Medical Center with a focus on anxiety, trauma, stress reduction strategies, mindfulness skills, sensorimotor therapy, and eating disorders.
+Fran is the Resource Specialist for the Center for Sleep Medicine at New York-Presbyterian Hospital/Weill Cornell Medical Center with a focus on anxiety, trauma, stress reduction strategies, mindfulness skills, sensorimotor therapy, and eating disorders.

-Fran is on the Board of Directors of the International Board for Certification of Group Psychotherapists, American Group Psychotherapy Association (AGPA), and chairs its Standards Committee.
+She is on the Board of Directors of the International Board for Certification of Group Psychotherapists, American Group Psychotherapy Association (AGPA), and chairs its Standards Committee.
+And she is on the Editorial Boards of the American Journal of Psychotherapy and GROUP: The Journal for the Eastern Group Psychotherapy Society.
+Fran recently served as Guest Editor of the American Journal of Psychotherapy's June 2021 Special Issue on Group Psychotherapy.

 Fran's client population is composed of high-functioning men and women who have attained professional direction and financial stability and those with great potential still struggling to achieve professional and financial goals.
 She works particularly well with those who are starting their careers and are encountering road blocks.